thegiftofgabes/00-game-workshop/games/Alone-in-a-Role-Playing-Game/major arcana.md

 The Emperor is the father figure of the Tarot and when you draw this card the energy is a clear masculine energy.
 When you draw this card it could indicate you are adopting the father figure role in your environment, you are a protector and a defender.
 Stability and security are two key components of The Emperor card.

+> the urge or need to protect or defend

 ## 5. The Hierophant

 ![](data:image/svg+xml,%3Csvg%20xmlns='http://www.w3.org/2000/svg'%20viewBox='0%200%20400%20724'%3E%3C/svg%3E)